 - For starters, sheep are kept dry by their wool wax which can be collected from the fleece and processed and packaged to be sold as the moisturising cream, lanolin.

-Wool’s lanolin content also means that wool is naturally antibacterial.
-When wool gets moist the lanolin converts to a soap helping to keep it clean.
+Wool’s lanolin content also means that it’s naturally antibacterial.
+When it gets moist the lanolin converts to a soap helping to keep it clean.
 As well as this, the second layer has self-cleaning properties (overlapping scales that rub against each other, removing dirt and build-up).

-- Along with being 100% renewable, wool is also a biodegradable resource which fertilises the soil and plant as it breaks down by releasing nitrogen and amino acids.
+- Along with being 100% renewable, it’s also a biodegradable resource which fertilises the soil and plant as it breaks down by releasing nitrogen and amino acids.
 Not only that, it has a higher nitrogen count than some commercial products!

 - Wool fibres are very durable and flexible, being able to be bent 20,000 times without breaking.
 Not baa-d!
 It’s certainly a stark contrast to cotton which breaks after 3,000 bends and silk, after 2000 bends.
 For this reason, wound inside most baseballs is 370 yards (338 metres) of wool which means the ball can stand the impact of a hit off a hard, fast pitch.